ringlej/ptxdist/doc/ref_manual.rst

 The ``install_lib`` macro searches for the library at the most common directories ``/lib`` and ``/usr/lib``.
 And it searches always in the package's corresponding directory in ``<platform-dir>/packages/``.
-It also handles all required links to make the library work at runtime.
+It also handles all required links to make the library work at run-time.

 An example.